mlcommons/medperf/docs/getting_started/setup.md

 medperf profile activate test
 ```

-You can always check which profiel is active by running:
+You can always check which profile is active by running:

 ```
 medperf profile ls